Tesla third-quarter profit quiets critics, shares surge

-(Reuters) - Tesla Inc (TSLA.O) shares jumped on Thursday as Wall Street analysts said the company had turned a corner with profitable third quarter results and might not now need to raise outside capital.
+(Reuters) - Tesla Inc shares jumped on Thursday as Wall Street analysts said the company had turned a corner with profitable third quarter results and might not now need to raise outside capital.

 Rising 12 percent at one point in early trading, the move in shares added as much as $6 billion to Tesla’s market value, capping a tumultuous few months for the company and its billionaire chief executive, Elon Musk.